MibenSmmod/XIQHistoricalReportEXE/readme.md

 Download the EXE to your Windows machine and put the CSV file in the same folder and follow the prompts

 ### Option 2
-Run the EXE on a Mac utilizing an application called CrossOver: https://www.codeweavers.com/crossover
+Run the EXE on a Mac utilizing an application called CrossOver ($): https://www.codeweavers.com/crossover
 1) Download the EXE to your downloads folder
 2) Open CrossOver app
 3) Press:  Install - bottom left corner